 For someone who appeals to James Barr on other matters, Ortlund misses (or ignores?) the difference between words & concepts.
 He seems to believe that word concordance is central for understanding the literary/theological message of Acts: ears in Acts 7, ears in 11, ears in 28.
 But does he really think that the original audience tracked those references to ὦτα thousands of words apart across 21 chapters of text?

 If we set aside the fact that this is a terrible example of thematic continuity, the reality is that you don’t need the word “ear” or ὦτα to appear everywhere for a theme of hearing(?) to be activated by the reader/listener.
 “Ear” is a word.
 It activates a larger concept, what in linguistics we call a “frame” And when you activate even part of a semantic frame, you activate the whole frame, which means that in the audience’s brains, have the same cognitive effect on the audience: ‘ear’, ‘listen’, ‘hear’.
 Words and concepts are different, even if they share a substantive relationship, but what is important is that concepts are bigger than just individual words.

 You don’t need the word “ear” to activate a thematic concept.
 You can activate that concept/frame with all sorts of words.
 The best translators understand that.
 They understand that language has dynamic power for evoking ideas by the repetition of concepts without necessarily using the same word over and over.
 So, if a translator wants to use the word “heard” rather than “ear” in a given text where listening/hearing/ears are thematically relevant, he’s still getting the same literary effect.
-A conception of literary concordance that only cares about one-word repetitions is perhaps slightly myopic and not particularly literary.
+A conception of literary concordance that only cares about one-word repetitions ends up being more than a little myopic and not particularly literary.